 - Rack on top of the cargo box capable of supporting a roof-top tent and the weight of three people

 I’ll outline how I tackled each of these components, both the design and build, in subsequent posts.
-But first a bit about design tools.
+But first a bit more about the elements I wanted to include in the trailer, my design tools, and some of the downsides of my approach.

 Downsides to My Approach